scania/sdos-orchestration-flow-designer/README.md

 ### Next.js Configuration

-- `NEXTAUTH_URL` - The URL of your Next.js application, used for authentication callbacks.
+- `BASE_URL` - The URL of your Next.js application, used for authentication callbacks.
 - `NEXT_PUBLIC_API_BASE_URL` - The base URL of your API, accessible from the client side.

 ### Application Logging and Environment Mode

 - `LOG_LEVEL` - Optional.
 Sets the level of logging detail (e.g., `debug`, `info`, `warn`, `error`).
 - `NODE_ENV` - Optional.
 Explicitly Specifies the environment in which the application is running.
 Acceptable values are `development`, `test`, `production`.

+### Testing

+- `TEST_USERNAME` - Optional.
+Username of test user used for e2e testing using cypress
+- `TEST_PASSWORD` - Optional.
+Password of test user used for e2e testing using cypress
+- `TEST_BASE_URL` - Optional.
+Base URL of test environment used for e2e testing using cypress.
+Test uses BASE_URL if missing

 Example `.env.local` file: